Matchstick Men: Plot

 Without Angela, Roy's myriad phobias resurface, and during another panic attack, he ultimately learns that the medication given to him by Klein is a placebo.
-He proclaims he needs Angela in his life but that he would have to change his lifestyle, much to Frank's disappointment.
-Roy and Angela return from dinner one night to find Chuck waiting for them with a gun, alongside a badly beaten Frank.
-Angela shoots Chuck and Roy sends her off with Frank into hiding until the matter can be sorted out.
+To Frank's disappointment, he proclaims he needs Angela but would have to change his lifestyle.
+Roy reaches out to Angela, and they reconcile.
+After returning from dinner one night, they find Chuck waiting for them with a gun alongside a badly beaten Frank.
+Angela shoots Chuck, and Roy sends her off with Frank into hiding until the matter can be resolved.
 As Roy prepares to take care of Chuck's body, Chuck suddenly springs to life and knocks Roy unconscious.

 Roy awakens in a hospital, where the police inform him that Chuck died from the gunshot and Frank and Angela have disappeared.
-Klein appears and Roy gives him the password to his large safety deposit box, ordering him to give the money to Angela when she is found.
-Later, Roy awakens to find the "police" have disappeared, his "hospital room" is actually a freight container on the roof of a parking garage, "Dr. Klein's" office is vacant, and his very substantial cash savings has been taken.
-He begins to realize Frank pulled a long-con on him.
-Roy drives over to Heather's (whom he hasn't seen for years) looking for Angela.
+Klein appears, and Roy gives him the password to his large safety deposit box, ordering him to provide the money to Angela when she is found.
+Later, Roy awakens to find the "police" have disappeared, his "hospital room" is a freight container on the roof of a parking garage, "Dr. Klein's" office is vacant, and Roy's substantial cash savings have been taken.
+Frank reveals in a letter that he pulled a long con.
+Roy drives over to Heather's (whom he hasn't seen in years), looking for Angela.
 Roy learns the truth: Heather miscarried their child.
-There is no "Angela": the young woman he thought was his child was actually Frank's accomplice.
+The young woman he thought was their child was Frank's accomplice.

-One year later, Roy has become a salesman at a local carpet store, which Angela and her boyfriend one day wander into.
-Roy confronts her, who is much older than he had thought, but ultimately forgives her, realizing that he is much happier as an honest man.
-Angela reveals she did not receive her fair share of the cut from Frank, and that it was the only con she ever pulled.
-Angela says “I’ll see you, Dad” when she and her boyfriend depart.
-Roy returns home to his new wife Kathy, who is pregnant with his child.
+One year later, Roy is a salesman at a local carpet store, where one day Angela and her boyfriend wander in.
+Roy confronts Angela—who looks older than when she was conning him—but ultimately forgives her, realizing that he is happier as an honest man.
+Angela reveals that she did not receive her fair share of the cut from Frank and that it was the only con she ever pulled.
+She then asks Roy if he would like to know her real name, to which he replies "I know your name."
+In turn, Angela says "I'll see you, Dad." before departing with her boyfriend.
+Roy returns home to his new wife, Kathy, who is pregnant with his child.